Algorithmic Persuasion with Evidence: Introduction

 If the sender has commitment power, then she can commit in advance which evidence is presented in each possible instantiation of her private information, and the receiver seeing the evidence then takes the action or not.
 We refer to this situation as \emph{constrained persuasion}, since the sender with commitment power wants to persuade the rational receiver to take the action.
 The sender is constrained to providing concrete evidence instead of just making a recommendation as is the case in the so called Bayesian persuasion paradigm~\cite{kamenica2011bayesian}.
-Constrained persuasion is a natural model in the example of prosecutor and judge, where the prosecutor (sender) with private information would first present evidence before the the judge (receiver) makes a decision.
-Although this scenario seems structurally rather simple, we show that the sender's task in constrained persuasion is computationally (highly) intractable.
-Unless $\classP = \classNP$, optimal persuasion can become hard to approximate within a polynomial factor of the input size.
+Constrained persuasion is a natural model in the example of prosecutor and judge, where the prosecutor (sender) with private information would first present evidence before the judge (receiver) makes a decision.
+Although this scenario seems structurally rather simple, we show that the sender's task in constrained persuasion can in general become computationally (highly) intractable.
+Unless $\classP = \classNP$, optimal persuasion is hard to approximate within a polynomial factor of the input size.
+However, many persuasion scenarios exhibit a natural condition that we term ``global signal'': At least one signal (such as, e.g., staying silent and presenting no evidence at all) is available independently of the private information held by the sender.
+In this case, the persuasion problem becomes tractable.

 If the receiver has commitment power, she commits to taking the action if and only if being faced with a specific set of evidence.
 We refer to this situation as \emph{constrained delegation}, since we assume that the receiver with commitment power delegates inspection of the state of nature to a sender, whose incentive becomes to provide convincing evidence to support taking the action.
 Constrained delegation better fits the second example, where the company (receiver) can give the candidate (sender) a test to present evidence on the private information about qualifications, and commit to hiring her if she performs well.
 We show that the receiver's task in delegation is also intractable -- unless $\classP = \classNP$, optimal delegation can become hard to approximate within a factor of $2-\varepsilon$, for any constant $\varepsilon > 0$.
+Notably, this result applies even in instances with the natural condition of a global signal.